Taro Logo

 return matrix

-We can optimize the space complexity to O(1) by utilizing the first row and first column of the matrix to store the row and column information (instead of using separate sets).
+We can optimize the space complexity to O(1) by using the first row and first column of the matrix itself to store the information about which rows and columns need to be zeroed out.
+Here's how it works:

 for j in range(n):